MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-F-Special-Categories-Contracting/part-239-Acquisition-Information-Technology/subpart-239.73-Requirements-Information-Relating-Supply-Chain-Risk/section-239.7301.md

 As used in this subpart -

-*Covered item of supply* means an item of information technology that is purchased for inclusion in a covered system, and the loss of integrity of which could result in a supply chain risk for a covered system (see section 806(e)(6) of Pub.
-L. 111-383).
+*Covered item of supply* means an item of information technology that is purchased for inclusion in a covered system, and the loss of integrity of which could result in a supply chain risk for a covered system (see 10 U.S.C.
+2339a).

 *Covered system* means a national security system, as that term is defined at 44 U.S.C.
-3542(b) (see section 806(e)(5) of Pub.
-L. 111-38).
+3552(b) (see 10 U.S.C.
+2339a).
 It is any information system, including any telecommunications system, used or operated by an agency or by a contractor of an agency, or other organization on behalf of an agency -

 (1) The function, operation, or use of which -